| Feature Set | Version Requirement |

-Projectile Toolkit 3.1 is available!
+Projectile Toolkit 3.1 released!

 Introducing Aero Projectile Launcher, a brand new, easy to use template for projectile aerodynamics feature.
-(See Projectile Aerodynamics > Template Usage Guide for details).

 Introducing Projectile Aerodynamics, a brand new feature that models aerodynamic forces on projectiles without compromising their ability to hit targets.